zfanli/training-vue/README.md

   - [ ] font settings
   - [ ] change markdown code block styles on the fly
 - [ ] i18n if possible
+- [ ] extract all configuration into single file for quick configure

 ## Dependencies